kritiagg/research-papers/notes on MTL.md

-# Summary on MTLfor NLP
+# Summary on Multi Task Learning for NLP

 ## Motivation
 - Acts as a regularizer